eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 - An S3 bucket.

 The S3 connection is shown below.
-The credentials parameter `"xAmzContentSha256": "INCLUDED"` is necessary in order to include the payload hash as the value of the header `x-amz-content-sha256` mandatory for S3.
+The credentials parameter `"xAmzContentSha256": "INCLUDED"` is necessary in order to include the payload hash as the value of the header `x-amz-content-sha256`.
 In addition, the parameter `"doubleEncode"` must be set to `false` because S3 performs URI-encoding only once when computing the signature, in contrast to other AWS services where the path segments of HTTP requests are encoded twice.